The Comprehensive Guide to Spain - Click HERE for the Complete Menu

 If you would rather get some fresh air, Spain is filled with endless opportunities to visit real untamed countryside, through to more organised wildlife parks.
 If you prefer to see Spain from horseback, the Pyrenees, especially around the Aragon region, is a great place for trekking.
 At the other extreme, if you prefer more exercise, in the south, Andalucia has its Sierra Nevada mountain chain, with luxurious skiing resorts which is usually busy from November to May.

 On the coastal resorts it is very different.
 Many Spaniards here will speak a smattering of English, especially if they want your business.
 They are usually friendly and easy going.

 In the deep countryside it is still normal to greet people with a wave when you pass, even if you don't know them.
 At first they will be a bit suspicious of you (a foreigner), but if you can manage a few words in Spanish, you will be a friend for life, and you will be the topic of conversation in the local bar for weeks.

-This page can't describe the whole of Spain in the space available, so to find out more, select some of the many options from the Red menu at the top of the page.
+This single page can't describe the whole of Spain in the space available, so to find out more, select some of the many options this menu, which is also available from the top of this page.